bendzz/OutdoorPacmanVR/Readme.md

 Made in unity 2021.1.15f1.

 The most valuable piece of code is the GPU Instancing system; It allows me to create over 4000 meshes to make the maze walls and dots etc, and to individually animate them, with almost no impact on the quest 2's perf.
 (The frag shader to draw lights through the walls drops the framerate sometimes though; it's very hacky).
-Unity's GPU instancing system only gets like 25 fps on the quest meanwhile.
+Unity's GPU instancing system only gets like 25 fps on the quest meanwhile, way way worse.
 It took a while to iron out the bugs so enjoy it!